xitop/edzed/docs/advanced.rst

 .. class:: AddonPersistence

-  Inheriting from this class adds a persistent state.
+  Inheriting from this class adds support for state persistence.
+  The related arguments *persistent*, *sync_state*, and *expiration* are explained in the :class:`SBlock`\'s documentation.

-  The internal state (as returned by :meth:`SBlock.get_state` can be saved to persistent storage provided by the circuit.
-Instances can enable persistent state feature with the *persistent* keyword argument.
+  If enabled, the block's internal state (as returned by :meth:`SBlock.get_state` is saved to the persistent storage provided by the circuit in these

-  If enabled, the state is saved:

-  - by calling :meth:`save_persistent_state` explicitly
+  situations:

+  - when :meth:`SBlock.save_persistent_state` is called
   - at the end of a simulation
   - by default also after each event; this can be disabled with *sync_state* keyword argument.